adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

   ![Xamarin Mac Agent - Host List][img8]

 Highlight your mac (in case there are multiples), then click on **Connect...**.
+If your mac is not listed or you are using a Mac in the cloud, then you can always enter the IP address for your mac.

+> For more troubleshooting tips, visit  https://developer.xamarin.com/guides/ios/getting_started/installation/windows/connecting-to-mac/troubleshooting/

 You will be prompted for your username and password:

   ![Xamarin Mac Agent - Login][img9]